perfectapi/node-sharedmem-redis/readme.md

 # Is this a database?

-No, although a database may be used as a means of storing and sharing the memory.
+No, although in upcoming forks of this project, a database may be used as a means of storing and sharing the memory.

 # Usage